consensusnetworks/iotex-kubernetes/deployments/aws-eks/README.md

 ## Configure your custom [values](../../iotex/values.yaml)

-`externalLBp2pIP` and `internalLBp2pIP`: Update with the EXTERNAL-IP INTERNAL-IP returned from `kubectl get nodes --output wide`
+`externalLBp2pIP` and `internalLBIP`: Update with the EXTERNAL-IP INTERNAL-IP returned from `kubectl get nodes --output wide`